Thomasville, Georgia: Radio

+Television

+WCTV (channel 6) is licensed to Thomasville and serves the Tallahassee, Florida–Thomasville market as an affiliate of CBS; channel 6.2 carries MeTV, channel 6.3 carries 365BLK, channel 6.4 carries Ion Television, channel 6.5 carries True Crime Network, channel 6.6 carries the independent and MyNetworkTV programming of Live Oak, Florida-licensed sister station WFXU (channel 57), channel 6.7 carries Shop LC.

 Infrastructure

 The city has installed a fiber optic network, known as CNS, which provides affordable, high speed Internet access.
 The city's network has been in place since 1999.
 The city transfers excess revenues from CNS services and from its other utilities to the city's general fund to pay for police and fire protection, street maintenance, and other essential services.
 In 2012, because of these revenues, the city was able to eliminate property fire tax for its residents and businesses.